 General advice

-to import the converged results to the new grid, where they will run more stably and faster than if one started from the "flat profiles" solution.
+It is generally better to set up and let converge a deuterium simulation before adding impurities to it.
+This is because SOLPS-ITER works better (and faster) in "baby steps", where the complexity is gradually increased.
+This applies in a variety of situations.
+When aiming for a simulation on a very fine grid, one may first set up a simulation on a coarse grid and then use b2yt to import the converged results to the new grid, where they will run more stably and faster than if one started from the "flat profiles" solution.
 When aiming for a simulation with impurities and drifts, one may first set up a drift-less deuterium simulation (with a high time step, such as 10-4 s), then add impurities (reducing the time step to 10-5 s) and finally switch on drifts (reducing the time step to 10-7 s).
 For this reason, it is assumed in the present section Add impurities that you already have a converged D simulation and want to a run a simulation on the same grid but with more ion species.

 Some information on adding impurities may be found in the SOLPS Conversion Tutorial hosted at the ITER SharePoint, section Adding new species to a SOLPS-ITER run.
 Here we will take a more beginner approach, which basically amounts to stealing the DivGeo file from your converged D simulation and building a whole new simulation.